Periodontal Disease (Gum Disease): A Silent Threat to Your Health

 - Hormonal changes: Pregnancy, menopause, and other hormonal changes can affect gum health.

-- Age: Gum disease is more common among adults over 30.
+- Age: Gum disease signs and symptoms are more common among adults over 30.

-- Certain medications: Steroids and certain antidepressants can affect gum health.
+- Certain medications, such as steroids and certain antidepressants, can affect gum health.

-According to the Centers for Disease Control and Prevention (CDC), about 47% of adults in the US have some form of periodontal disease.
-9% of whom have severe gum disease.
-It is more prevalent among smokers, diabetics, and obese individuals.
+According to the Centers for Disease Control and Prevention (CDC), about 47% of adults in the U.S. have some form of periodontal disease, 9% of whom have severe stages of gum disease.
+It is more prevalent among smokers, people with diabetes, and obese individuals.

-Laser Therapy: Laser therapy is a minimally invasive procedure that uses laser energy to kill bacteria and stimulate tissue healing.
+- Laser therapy is a minimally invasive procedure that utilizes laser energy to kill bacteria and stimulate tissue healing.

 Surgical Procedures

-Osseous Surgery or Flap surgery: This surgical procedure is designed to reshape and repair bone tissue that has been damaged by periodontal disease.
-By removing diseased tissue and reshaping the bone around the affected teeth, osseous surgery can help create a healthier environment for gums to heal.
+- Osseous surgery or flap surgery is a surgical procedure designed to reshape and repair bone tissue damaged by periodontal disease.
+By removing diseased tissue and reshaping the bone around the affected teeth, osseous surgery can help create a healthier environment for the gums to heal and recover.

-Bone Graft: Bone grafting is a surgical procedure that involves replacing lost bone with bone graft, The doctor can use own bone, donner bone or a synthetic bone.
+- Bone graft: Bone grafting is a surgical procedure that involves replacing lost bone with a bone graft, using the patient’s own bone, donor bone, or synthetic bone.
 This procedure can help to regenerate bone and support tooth structure.

-Soft tissue grafts: Soft tissue grafts are a surgical procedure used to address gum recession.
-During this procedure, our specialist takes tissue from another area of your mouth, often the palate, and grafts it onto the affected area.
-This helps cover exposed roots, reduce sensitivity, and prevent further gum recession.
+- Soft tissue grafts: Soft tissue grafts are a surgical procedure used to address gum recession.
+In this procedure, tissue is taken from another area of your mouth, often the palate, and grafted onto the affected area.
+Gum grafting in NYC also helps cover exposed roots, reduce sensitivity, and prevent further gum recession.

-By combining these treatment options with a comprehensive approach to dental hygiene, 209 NYC Dental can help you achieve optimal dental health and a beautiful smile.
+By combining these gum disease treatment options with a comprehensive approach to dental hygiene, 209 NYC Dental can help you achieve optimal dental health and a beautiful smile.

-Gum disease is a significant public health concern, affecting millions of people worldwide.
+Gum disease is a significant public health concern that affects millions of people worldwide.
 According to the CDC, it is the leading cause of tooth loss among adults in the United States.
-Research has shown that periodontal gum disease has other risk factors and is linked to various systemic health conditions, including:
+Research has shown that periodontal disease has other risk factors and is linked to various systemic health conditions, including:

 - Coronary artery disease: Gum disease can increase the risk of heart disease.

-- Diabetes: There is a bidirectional relationship between gum disease and diabetes.
+- Diabetes: A bidirectional relationship exists between gum disease and diabetes.

 - Respiratory infections: Infections in the gums can contribute to respiratory problems.